-Yep, stinging nettle pancakes.
 Savory pancakes were a vegetarian standby at a couple different restaurants I worked at, and Chef Russell Klein of James Beard nominated Meritage in St. Paul ran a version of them on their menu that often stayed most of the year, changing up the flavors as the seasons progressed.
-I’ve seen savory pancakes made from all the things: carrots, celery root, spinach, beets–just about anything you can imagine–the more color, the better.
-I use stinging nettles here, but just about any green plant, and also herbs like parsley, chives, or ramps can also be used, think of the batter as a blank canvas for whatever flavors you like.

-Savory pancakes are a little different.
-The basic method is the same, but since there’s no sweetness, and flapjacks are a sort of dry, starchy food, you need to find a way to keep the plate juicy, which is pretty easy.
-Juiciness, in a savory form, could come from a lot of things.
-If you’re serving for breakfast or brunch, hollandaise, or another butter sauce could be fine, same thing with some sausage gravy–just sub the pancakes for biscuits.
-In the dish pictured, which is probably the easiest incarnation, an over easy egg provides a natural sauce, and pairs great with the venison bacon cooked with the pheasant back / dryad saddle and chicken of the woods mushrooms.
+If you're serving for breakfast or brunch, hollandaise, or something like sausage gravy is fine.
+In the dish pictured, which is probably the easiest incarnation, an over easy egg provides a natural sauce, and pairs great with the venison bacon cooked with the dryad saddle or pheasant backs and chicken of the woods mushrooms.

 Stuffing the pancakes

-To add some interest and extra juiciness to the nettle pancakes here I like to add nuggets of goat cheese to the center as they cook, so if you want, you could call them stuffed pancakes–also a good trick with peanut butter for the sweet versions.
+To add some interest and extra juiciness to the nettle pancakes here I like to add nuggets of goat cheese to the center as they cook, so if you want, you could call them stuffed pancakes.

 - ¾ teaspoon salt